hainayanda/Vellum/README.md

 ### Query

-You can do a query from cache. there are 3 types of query which are:
+You can do a query from the cache. there are 3 types of query which are:
 - `QueryFinder` to find the object/results by its properties
 - `QuerySorter` to sort the results by its properties
 - `QueryLimiter` to limit the results by limit